 The definition of the ship’s general arrangement (GA) is innovative and is done in 3D.
 The module offers several options for generating spaces, including useful 2D views connected to the 3D model.
 Any ship compartment can be subdivided into subspaces, which can be created selecting the boundary surfaces, defining several sections or parametrically.
 The topological definition of all these elements, based on references, ensures that any modification to their limits is automatically applied to the compartment geometry.

-The insertion of data related to the contents of the tanks and associated attributes allow the calculation of relevant information that will be used later in the analysis, such as weights, cogs and volumes.
+The insertion of data related to the contents of the tanks and associated attributes allow the calculation of relevant information that will be used later in the analysis, such as weights, centers of gravity and volumes.

-GA drawings are generated directly from the 3D model and are linked to it so any modification in the 3D model will generate updated drawings.
+GA drawings are generated directly from the 3D model and are linked to it so any modification in the 3D model will be automatically updated in the drawings.

 A 2D graphic editor in the FORAN drafting tool includes a complete set of functions, plus the possibility of adding smart dimensioning, symbols, standard components, configurable drawing templates and labels, and also generate parts lists from the drawing information.